Your Passenger Rights: Flight Cancellation Compensation

 * Please note: EU Regulation 261/04, which establishes the requirements for flight cancellation compensation applies to all EU countries as well as to Albania, Bosnia and Herzegovina, Iceland Kosovo, Macedonia, Montenegro, Norway, Switzerland and Serbia.

-Airlines are required to pay out flight cancellation compensation only when the avoidance of the cancellation was within their powers i.e. when no extraordinary circumstances were in effect.
+Naturally, carriers are required to pay out flight cancellation compensation only when the avoidance of the cancellation is within their powers i.e. when no extraordinary circumstances were in effect.

-In addition, after a recent ruling of the Court of Justice of the European Union, strikes of the airline personnel, following company restructuring, are also not treated as extraordinary circumstances.
-If you have experienced a flight cancellation for the latter two reasons, you are entitled to compensation for your cancelled flight.
+In addition, after a recent ruling of the Court of Justice of the European Union, any strikes of the airline personnel, following company restructuring (wildcat strikes), are also not treated as extraordinary circumstances.
+This means that if your flight was affected by such circumstances, you would be entitled to compensation.

 It is important to keep in mind that even in the event of extraordinary circumstances, passengers still have the right to rerouting or reimbursement as well as accommodation, food and drinks.